osemeke/event-driven-design-playground/README.md

 - `Query` and `Command` are refered to as `Request` in MediatR
 - `Event` is refered to as `Notification` in MediatR
 - A `Request` should be immutable so the setter property removed i.e `{ get; }`
-- Controller request > Query/Command<response> > Handler<request,response> > Repository.
-Here request is the Query/Command type.
+- Request pipeline: Controller > Query or Command `Tresponse` > Handler `Trequest,Tresponse` > Repository.
+Here Trequest is the Query/Command type.

 ### Nuget Packages